 Please outline any other sources of funding related to your project, as well as their dollar value.
 Extra information about external sources of funding is useful for the panel as it gives more context to the request overall.
-For example, you may be receiving other Federal funding or your organisation may also be making a cash contribution, please list this information in this section.
+For example, you may be receiving other Federal funding or your organisation may also be making a cash contribution.

 You can also list any 'in-kind' funding in this section.
-For example, a volunteer at your organisation may be undertaking 10 hours of digitisation of collection items as part of the project (which is not part of the LHGP request).
+For example, a volunteer at your organisation may be undertaking 10 hours of digitisation of collection items as part of the project (which is not part of the LHGP funding request).
 In-kind support must be calculated at a minimum of \$25 per hour.
 In this example, in-kind support would be calculated at 10 hours x \$25 = \$250.00.